danielmapar/AWSCloudPractitionerEssentials/README.md

 * Fault-tolerant: System remains available in case part of it fails (CAP theorem)
     * Redundancy

 * Security

     * The customer decides the region systems will be deployed
     * Ownership of data
     * How do you handle encryption and encryption keys
+    * State of the art eletronic suverllaince, and multi factor access control system
+    * Staffed with 24/7 secutiry guards and access is extremely regulated
+    * Multiple availability zones covers natural disasters and system failure

 ## Interface